 “Oh yeah.
 We smoked centipede.”
 He watched Faith shape her ears.
 “Smoke without me.
 I don’t like being bullied by a bird.”

 “Dan and Beatrice.
-They were on the couch with us.”
+They’re on the couch with us.”

 “Oh.
 Right.”
 Jay wiped sweat from his brow.
 The Heart’s tentacles slung the Zephyr in an easy arc.
 “I mean, we can hear each other, so we must be speaking aloud.
 Yeah, they can hear us.”

 “Wow!”
 Faith watched the Zephyr sail through the air.
-The Heart shot on a burst of steam to beat the Zephyr to the Mountain’s peak, and the Heart phased into the rocky cliff-face.
+The Heart shot on a burst of steam to beat the Zephyr to the red mountain’s peak, where it phased into the rocky cliff-face.
 “Oh.
 Weird!”

 The Zephyr landed in the caldera like a hand in a glove.
-The caldera deepened to drag the Zephyr into the Mountain’s depths with earth-shattering quakes.
+The caldera deepened to drag the Zephyr into the red mountain with earth-shattering quakes.
 “Woo!”
 Faith let volcanic convulsions throw her through the air.
 “Fun, huh JayJay?”

 Each ripple knocked Jay’s feet from under him.
-Even when the winged Zephyr was wholly swallowed, the Mountain’s peristalsis rocked him and rolled him until a heavy fall broke both his knees backwards.
+A heavy fall snapped both his knees backwards.
 Jay shrieked.

 “Oh!
 JayJay!”
 Faith landed beside him.
 “Are you okay?”